redewiedergabe/tagger/README.md

 [Current top models](#top-models-konvens-2020)

 Each STWR type is recognized by a separate model.
 The downloads are zip archives.
-Simply unpack them and move the folders into directory **rwtagger/models** directory.
+Simply unpack them and move the folders into directory **rwtagger/models**.

 All models are named **final-model.pt** and the name of the subfolder is used to locate the model you want to use.
 The default models are stored in directories named after their STWR type